L2 Entrance Requirement

 Students choosing to complete the Liberal Studies Curriculum using Latin as their language will be required to demonstrate proficiency in reading and translation only.

-Students whose first language is not English demonstrate L2 proficiency by satisfying the University General Competencies requirements in writing and oral communication.
+Students whose first language is not English demonstrate L2 proficiency by satisfying the University Common Academic Program requirements in composition and oral communication.